mashb1t/susops-cli/README.md

 | Isolated “research tab”          | Launch a browser profile through `so chrome`; keeps cookies and DNS separate from main profile.             |
 | Reverse proxying to localhost    | Make ports of local services in development available for a reverse proxy on the remote server (proxy pass) |

+## What is forwarded?

+- ✅ **TCP traffic**: Any TCP socket opened by a SOCKS‑aware client is forwarded through the tunnel.
+- ✅ **DNS**: Domains in the PAC file are resolved on the SSH host.
+- ✅ **Ports**: Any port on the SSH host can be used for remote forwarding.

+## What is not forwarded?

+- ❌ **UDP traffic**: Only TCP is supported by default.
+- ❌ **Non‑SOCKS clients**: Apps not configured for the proxy go direct.

 ## Setup

 Download the susops repository: